The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 simulated_chi_squared = [chi_squared_stat(simulate_dice(observed)) for i in range(1001)]

-Here’s what the distribution of the chi-squared statistic looks like under the null hypothesis.
-The shaded region shows the results that exceed the observed test statistic.
+Here’s what the distribution of this test statistic looks like under the null hypothesis.
+The shaded region shows the results that exceed the observed value.

 pmf = make_pmf(simulated_chi_squared, 0, 20)